 With what feels like the ever-approaching retirement of Kiryu Kazama as the lead of the Like a Dragon franchise, it’s nice to know the series can still find ways of including him back into the story.
 These days, Ryu Ga Goto is limited to remakes of older games and spinoffs, but there will always be a Kazama-sized itch from the fandom that needs to be scratched.
 Kiwami 3 remakes the third entry of the Like a Dragon franchise, focusing on Kazama’s life during retirement as he spends his days running an orphanage in 2006 Okinawa, Japan.

 OVERALL THOUGHTS: Yakuza Kiwami 3 and Dark Tides are more or less what you’d expect from a modern title with the classic beat’em up Like a Dragon formula.
-Japan’s wonky stance on legality when it comes to sex crimes vs drug crimes rears it’s decades old, ugly head here.
+Japan’s wonky stance on legality when it comes to sex crimes vs drug crimes rears its decades-old, ugly head here.
 It’s unfortunate and will have people raising an eyebrow regarding enjoying the game on a moral level.
 On the more critical end of the game design side, Kiwami 3 is probably the weakest entry of the three.
-It has weaker innovation compared to the others, such as a lack of and removal of memorable side content.
+It has weaker innovation than the others, such as the lack of and removal of memorable side content.

 You must be logged in to post a comment.